 If your face a dental emergency, you need to look for emergency dentists near you, who can provide immediate dental care for serious oral injuries.
 If a dental emergency is left untreated, it can cause several dental issues, for instance, if you knocked out your teeth, you may end up losing your tooth, which will cost you more.
 If an infected tooth is left untreated, the infection will spread to the jawbone and other parts of your body, which will affect your overall health.

-If you suffer from any of the dental issues mentioned above, contact us today to get emergency dental care which will provide you with immediate relief.
+If you suffer from any of the dental issues mentioned above, contact the best emergency dentist today to get emergency dental care that will provide you with immediate relief.
 At Green Acres Family Dental, our dentist can provide you with same-day emergency dental care.
-Visit us today to get the best emergency dentist in Twin Falls, ID.
+Visit us today to get the best emergency dental care in Twin Falls, ID.